If you can’t find what you’re looking for, please get in touch.

 - Insurers – The Debt Ratio is applicable, but the data is not available in bulk and must be calculated by hand.
 It is shown as minus one in the table.

-Capex Ratio, measured as the ratio between a company’s 10-yr capex and 10-yr post-tax profits.
+Capex Ratio, measured as the ratio between a company’s ten-year total capital investment (capex) and ten-year total post-tax profit.

 UK % (Current Holdings only):